-Water pressure within the Legacy Plumbing service area ranges from 60-125 pounds.
+Water pressure supplied by municipal water sources within the Legacy Plumbing service area ranges from 40-125 pounds.
 High water pressure can be controlled by the installation of a Pressure Reducing Valve (PRV) on the homeowner’s side of the water meter.
 If you already have a PRV and are still seeing high water pressure, it may need to be adjusted or serviced.
-The recommended water pressure, especially if you have a water softener or a sprinkler system, is 80 pounds.
+The recommended water pressure, especially if you have a water softener or a sprinkler system, is between 60 and 80 pounds.

 Low Water Pressure

 If not, the problem could be a clogged aerator.
 Check the screens for rust or other particles that could be blocking the flow and clean/replace the aerator as deemed necessary.
 In single handle faucets, the issue could have several different sources: the mixing valve cartridge is broken, the water supply line is kinked or the shut-off valve is partially closed.